silvest/HEPfit/Doxygen/Usage.md

 Usage   {#PageUsage}
 =============================================

-The SusyFit installer generates an executable `"analysis"` and a library `"libSufyFit.a"` accompanied with header files.
-You can use the executable to perform a Bayesian statistical analysis with the Markov Chain Monte Carlo [__Monte Carlo mode__], or to obtain predictions of observabes for a give point in the parameter space of the model [__Single event mdoe__].
+The SusyFit installer generates the executable `"analysis"` and the library `"libSufyFit.a"` along with header files including a combined header file, SusyFit.h.
+One can use the executable to perform a Bayesian statistical analysis with the Markov Chain Monte Carlo [__Monte Carlo mode__], or to obtain predictions of observabes for a give point in the parameter space of the model [__Single event mdoe__].
-Alternatively, you can use the library to obtain predictions of obsrvables for a given point in the parameter space of the model, allowing our computational tool to be called from your own program [__Library mode__].
+Alternatively, one can use the library to obtain predictions of obsrvables for a given point in the parameter space of the model, allowing our computational tool to be called from the user's own program [__Library mode__].

 Monte Carlo mode
 -----------------

-The Monte Carlo analysis is performed with the BAT library.
-You first have to prepare a text configuration file containing a list of model parameters, model flags and observables to be analysed, and another confifuration file for the Monte Carlo run.
+The Monte Carlo analysis is performed with the [BAT library](https://www.mppmu.mpg.de/bat/).
+First, a text configuration file containing a list of model parameters, model flags and observables to be analysed has to be prepared.
+Another configuration file for the Monte Carlo run has to be prepared too.

-### %Model configuration file:
+### Step 1: %Model configuration file:

-A configuration file for model parameters, model flags and obaservables are written as follwos:
+A configuration file for model parameters, model flags and obaservables are written as follows:

 ~~~~~~~~~~~~~~~~
 StandardModel